 Goods made in the USA are not automatically granted duty free status.
 Items that qualify for duty free status under NAFTA/ USMCA, CETA or other free trade agreement must include qualifying certificate of origins.

-For qualifying shipments valued under $2,500 CAN, a simpler process is available.
+For qualifying shipments valued under $2,500 CAN, a simpler process is available for duty free entry to Canada under NAFTA.
 The qualifying parcel must be accompanied by the a statement on the invoice requesting duty free status plus an additional form that includes following data and statements:

 I certify that the goods referenced in this invoice/sales contract originate under the rules of origin specified for these goods in the North American Free Trade Agreement (NAFTA), and that further production or any other operation outside the territories of the Parties has not occurred subsequent to production in the territories.